guettli/deadends-of-it/README.md

 I the past I used mailing lists a lot.
 But today I use StackOverflow and other sites from StackExchange.
 And a few google groups.
 I am only subscribed to a few mailing lists today.

+# Markup Languages

+I think markup languages have lost.
+Once upon a time.
+Markup languages like  reStructuredText were used to create documentation which can be compiled to HTML or PDF.
+Who prints docs today?
+I don't know anybody who prints docs today.

+HTML is the future.
+There are easy to use HTML online editors like CKEditor.

+HTML gives two distinct groups of people all that they want.
+Geeks can write HTML directly and use all feature it offers.
+And CKEditor gives non-geeks a way to create formated text.

+Markup languages are on the downward trend.

+Most of them go down.
+Markdown still goes a bit up: http://sotagtrends.com/?tags=[sphinx,restructuredtext,markdown,mediawiki]